FreeTurk/SupermarketTycoon/README.md

 - **Avoiding Bankruptcy:** There’s a recurring expense of $100 every 10 days, so ensure earnings exceed this amount to stay afloat.

 ---

+## Topics Of Choice

+## Git

+**Definition:**
+Git is a DevOps tool used for source code management.
+It allows developers to manage and track changes in code, enabling rollbacks to previous versions so that no code is lost.

+**Importance of Using Git:**
+Given the complexity of the game's system, especially on the backend, multiple updates and patches will likely be needed to address potential bugs and optimize gameplay.
+When tackling bugs or implementing updates, there is a risk of losing the main source code, which could compromise the development process.
+Git mitigates this risk by:

+- **Version Control:** Allowing developers to view and roll back to previous versions of the codebase as needed, preserving the integrity of the project.
+- **Collaborative Development:** Enabling multiple developers to work on the same project simultaneously using branches.
+Branching allows for isolated changes and code merging, ensuring smoother collaboration.

+By using Git, developers can build on the project safely, make patches, and implement gameplay changes without risking code loss.
+It supports robust project management and minimizes development risks.

+---

+## UX (User Experience)

+**Definition:**
+UX, short for User Experience, refers to how a user interacts with a product or service, encompassing aspects like ease of use, accessibility, and overall satisfaction with the interface.

+**Importance of UX in the Game:**
+The game's design requires strategic planning and micromanagement, presenting a learning curve for new players.
+To ensure players remain engaged rather than frustrated, UX is a critical focus.
+Key UX considerations for the game include:

+- **Control and Clarity:** Since players need absolute control over supermarket management, a refined user interface is essential to facilitate engagement and comprehension.
+- **Intuitive Design:** The interface should be aesthetically pleasing, easy to navigate, and structured for clarity.
+Key functions should be placed appropriately to enhance positional memory, helping players quickly locate frequently used controls.
+- **Enhanced Experience:** An accessible interface allows players to focus on strategy rather than struggling with navigation, improving the overall game experience.

+A well-designed UX is essential for maintaining player interest, reducing the learning curve, and ensuring that strategic gameplay feels rewarding rather than cumbersome.

 ## Contact